adaptiveprotocols/adaptiveprotocols.github.io/careers/director-of-product-marketing.md

 * Have worked with tools and systems such as Wordpress, Hubspot, Pardot, Salesforce as well as production tools such as Adobe Creative Cloud, Camptasia, Canva

 ### How to Apply
-How to Apply:  Submit your cover letter and resume to sonia.martinez@adaptiva.com
+Submit your cover letter and resume to sonia.martinez@adaptiva.com

 ### Location
 Seattle, Washington